LightmakerCanada/dynamo-backup-to-s3/README.md

 ### start-backup

-Raised when the backup of a table is begining
+Raised when the backup of a table is begining.

 __Example__
 ```